Rahix/profirust/README.md

 <p align="center">
   <img src="img/logo-header.svg" alt="profirust"><br>
   <br>
-  A PROFIBUS-DP communication stack written in Rust.
+  A PROFIBUS-DP compatible communication stack written in Rust.
 </p>

 ## What's this?
-**profirust** is a pure-Rust [PROFIBUS-DP] communication stack.
+**profirust** is a pure-Rust [PROFIBUS-DP] compatible communication stack.
 PROFIBUS is an industrial bus protocol used to communicate with field devices like remote I/O, transducers, valves, drives, etc.

 ## Project Status
 **profirust** is not yet in a state where it should be used in production.
 It